-She had a great experience when a couple friends took her shooting, but when started researching online, she had the same realization that a lot of us did before The Well Armed Woman: most gun stuff is written for men and most of that doesn’t take women shooters into account at all.
-And what was written for women at that time was often, at best, condescending.
+She had a great experience when a couple of friends took her shooting.
+But she discovered that most gun stuff was written for men and didn’t take women shooters into account.
+What was written for women at that time felt, at best, condescending.

-Carrie is nothing if not tenacious, so she decided that if there wasn’t a complete, respectful resource for women shooters, she’d create one herself, and that’s how The Well Armed Woman began.
+Carrie is nothing if not tenacious, so she decided that if there wasn’t a complete, respectful resource for women shooters…she’d create one herself.
+That’s how The Well Armed Woman began.